brunomaga/brunomaga.github.io/_posts/2024-08-30-GPT-lite-sequence-parallelism.md

 3. model parallelism splits the embeddings/features across processors, requiring a local storage of shape  `(B, E/P)`.

 However, many model inputs and activations include an extra dimension that represents an (un)ordered sequence of tokens.
 Few examples are temporal datasets with a shape  `(B, T, E)`, and attention mechanisms with an attention matrix of shape  `(B, T, T)`.
 In these scenarios, we can explore parallelism on the sequence/time dimension `T`.
 Following the same notation as above, sequence parallelism requires a local storage of `(B, T/P, E)` per process.
 With that in mind, in this post, we will implement two existing techniques for sequence parallelism: Ulysses and Ring Attention.
 Our use case will be a model composed of a sequence of [GPT-lite blocks]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}), where each block is multi-head attention (MHA) module followed by a feed-forward network (FFN), with some normalization and skip connections.

+## Foreword: Context Parallelism

+Context parallelism is a parallelism scheme over the sequence dimension, and is best described [in this NVIDIA post](https://docs.nvidia.com/megatron-core/developer-guide/latest/api-guide/context_parallel.html) as:

+> Context Parallelism (“CP”) is a parallelization scheme on the dimension of sequence length.
+Unlike prior SP (sequence parallelism) which only splits the sequence of Dropout and LayerNorm activations, CP partitions the network inputs and all activations along sequence dimension.
+With CP, all modules except attention (e.g., Linear, LayerNorm, etc.) can work as usual without any changes, because they do not have inter-token operations.

+In practice, parallelism on the sequence dimension works out-of-the-box on most layers for any input shaped  `(B, T/P, E)`.
+The model runtime scales perfectly with the context parallelism degree.
+However, when it comes to the attention layer:

+> As for attention, the Q (query) of each token needs to compute with the KV (key and value) of all tokens in the same sequence.
+Hence, CP requires additional all-gather across GPUs to collect the full sequence of KV.
+Correspondingly, reduce-scatter should be applied to the activation gradients of KV in backward propagation.
+To reduce activation memory footprint, each GPU only stores the KV of a sequence chunk in forward and gathers KV again in backward.

+In practice, one process needs its subset/chunk of queries, but needs the keys and values of the full sentence.
+This has two main drawbacks: an additional `all_gather` step to collect the full K and V, and the memory overhead to store those two tensors in full form.
+This is not ideal, therefore, in the following methods, we will look onto how to also parallelise the attention layer.

 ## Ulysses sentence parallelism